GiuliaSolinas/AI_Collective/README.md

 # AI Collective

 This open repository contains links to articles, blogs and repositories that I found useful or inspiring in the field of artificial intelligence.
 It has grown organically and based on the research needs of practical projects to put AI into production.
+Sometimes, it includes also my notes on the resources.

 It is organized by core topics and is maintained regularly.
 Contributions are welcomed as long as they are aimed at fostering knowledge sharing.

 ## Core topics:
 - Chunking.